plone/plone.app.kss/README.txt

 --------------------

 - Content tab replacer.
-This works with all the content (aka. "green") tabs including the non-action tabs in the setup screens.
+This works with all the content (aka. "green") tabs including the non-action tabs in the setup screens. (put to experimental rules, by default off)

   As we have no way to identify a macro for the content-region in the current templating system of Plone, we render down the whole template.
 As a speedup,